Funcke/Tavern/README.md

 When the personell arrives with the ordered goods, they can confirm the payment of one or more goods with a press on the corresponding pay button.

 ## Requirements
-CashApp is written on rails, therefore for an On-Prem installation, a functioning Ruby installation 2.5 or newer is needed.
+Tavern is written on rails, therefore for an On-Prem installation, a functioning Ruby installation 2.5 or newer is needed.
 To make the required gems work, it is also recommended to provide a funcitoning build environment.
 The app itself uses SQLite3 as a database but can easily be configured to work with any other database system, Active Record is compatible with.
 To ensure the proper functionality, a SSL certificate is necessary, because the Instascan library needs one to access the camera of the device.